 In verse 11, Paul quotes from Habakkuk to support his point that man is justified by faith; not faith “In Christ” specifically but faith in God.

-Since the “curse of the Law” is on everyone that does not “abide by all things written in the book of the law” (3:10) and since all people sin (3:22; Rom.
-3:9, 23), all people are under that curse (Rom.
-2:12).
-But “Christ redeemed us from the curse of the Law” (3:13).
+Since the “curse of the Law” is on everyone that does not “abide by all things written in the book of the law” (Gal 3:10) and since all people sin (Gal 3:22; Rom 3:9, 23), all people are under that curse (Rom 2:12).
+But “Christ redeemed us from the curse of the Law” (Gal 3:13).
 As stated elsewhere:

 “The Righteous One, My Servant, will justify the many, As He will bear their iniquities” (Isaiah 53:11).

-“For I delivered to you as of first importance what I also received, that Christ died for our sins” (1 Corinthians 15:3).
+“For I delivered to you as of first importance what I also received, that Christ died for our sins” (1 Cor 15:3).

-“So Christ was once offered to bear the sins of many” (Hebrews 9:28).
+“So Christ was once offered to bear the sins of many” (Heb 9:28).

-“Unto Him that loved us, and washed us from our sins in His own blood” (Revelation 1:5).
+“Unto Him that loved us, and washed us from our sins in His own blood” (Rev 1:5).